Business.gov.nl

 Compensation for next of kin

-The next of kin of victims of a serious and permanent industrial injury, or victims who die as a result of an event for which you are liable as entrepreneur, are eligible for compensation.
+The next of kin of victims of a serious and permanent industrial injury, or of victims who die as a result of an event for which you are liable as entrepreneur, are eligible for compensation.
 The amount of compensation varies between €12,500 and €20,000 depending on the situation.
-This applies to dependents such as the spouse, children and stepchildren, as well as the parents of the victim.
+This applies to dependents such as the spouse, children, and stepchildren, as well as the parents of the victim.

 Related articles